holochain/holochain-rust/doc/holochain_101/src/json_string.md

 }
 ```

-Obviously this is a lot of boilerplate, and is really only the tip of the
+Obviously this is a lot of boilerplate for one tuple, and is really only the
-iceberg for how complex custom serde implementations can get.
-Use this for
+tip of the iceberg for how complex custom serde implementations can get.
+Use
-surgical implementations along critical path type safety/ergonomics.
+this for surgical implementations along critical path type safety/ergonomics.

 #### Skip the attribute